 A study was conducted by the Chesaning Union School as part of their ongoing energy conservation efforts.
 The school district looked to its large swimming pool to try to save money.
 The school installed a bubble solar pool cover to their pool, approximately 45′ x 75′ in size.

-Within 8 months of using the solar pool covers, they observed a decrease in evaporation.
+They observed a decrease in evaporation within eight months of using the solar pool covers.
 So their need to add more water to the pool was reduced by 65%.
 This is a clear example of how beneficial and effective a solar pool cover is, even on such a massive pool.

 Reduced Energy Costs

-Another way of telling if your solar pool cover is actually effective is to look at your energy costs.
+Another way to tell if your solar pool cover is effective is to look at your energy costs.
 Heating a pool with electricity or gas can add up very quickly, especially if you have a large pool.
 By using a solar pool cover, your energy costs will be reduced by a large amount.

 Several studies have provided data on reduced energy costs.